PhoenixTales/wiki.gothicarchive.org/magic/magic-ore.md

 - violently explodes when hit with a _Fireball_, a bag is able to destroy a large tower
 - `no one willingly works in the ore mines`
   - (afterword to `Gothic Comic`) (German: `niemand gerne freiwillig in den Erzminen arbeitet`)
-  - this suggests that mining the magic ore is somehow more risky or damaging than mining of other precious materials
+  - this implies that voluntary work in the Royal Magic Ore Mines is somehow more risky, damaging or poorly paid than work in other mines or joining the army
-  - this could suggest that even the _guards_ accompanying the prisoner-slaves were on the very bottom of the royalist career ladder